Sharon Carr: Murder of Katie Rackliff

 In the early hours of 7 June 1992, Carr randomly stabbed 18-year-old apprentice hairdresser Katie "Kate" Rackliff to death as the latter walked home from Ragamuffins nightclub in Camberley.
 Carr stabbed Rackliff—who was a stranger to her—32 times with a six-and-a-half-inch knife through her ribs, in her heart and in her vagina and anus.
 Some of Rackliff's jewellery was then stolen.
 Rackliff's body was taken by Carr and some accomplices and driven to Farnborough, where she was dragged along a road and then dumped by a cemetery wall.
 A group of boys found the body later that morning.

 When police investigated the killing, they noted the brutality of the attack.
 Some of the knife blows that Rackliff had suffered had gone straight through her body.
 Her sexual organs had been mutilated, and officers found that her clothes had been pulled up, but there was no sign of sexual assault.
-Due to the nature and severity of the injuries inflicted and the fact that the attack appeared to be sexually motivated, police believed the attacker to be an adult male.
+Owing to the nature and severity of the injuries inflicted and that the attack appeared to be sexually motivated, police believed the attacker to be an adult male.
 In part because of this, the real killer went unidentified, and the case went initially unsolved.